 Those customers claiming Universal Credit (UC) will have their housing costs paid as part of their UC and will no longer be entitled to claim Housing Benefit.

-From the 5th July 2017 Universal Credit was rolled out to most of Dudley Metropolitan Borough.
+From the 5th July 2017 Universal Credit will be rolled out to most of Dudley Metropolitan Borough.

 Working age customers who would have made a new claim for Housing Benefit will claim Universal Credit instead.

 All Pensions age claimants are excluded from the Universal Credit scheme and will still claim Housing Benefit.